Jetafull/carnd-p5-vehicle-detection/reports/writeup.md

 The pipeline is slow to process the image.
 I have used the following ways to speed up the detection:

 1. Increase the number of pixels per cell to reduce the dimension of feature vector.
-2. Perform HOG on once and then extract the HOG features by subsampling from the image. (see the `search_windows_with_scale` function in the `notebooks/pipeline.ipynb`).
+2. Further cropping the image on the x-axis direction to reduce the windows to be processed.
 3. Reduce the spatial size for spatial features.

 These methods speed up the detection processing but my current implementation is still not fast enough for near real-time processing on the video.
 To improve further the processing speed, we can try:

-1. Further cropping the image on the x-axis direction to reduce the windows to be processed.
+1. Multi-threading on different scales during processing.
-2. Multi-threading on different scales during processing.
+2. Perform HOG on once and then extract the HOG features by subsampling from the image.

-There are still many false positives in detection.
+There are still some false positives in detection.
 One reason is the dataset is still relatively small.
 We can improve this by augmenting the dataset using different brightness, perspectives and viewing angles.

 One issue in the video processing is when two cars are too close, the bounding box will be merged and two cars are identified as a single car.
 One reason is that we are tracking the objects by its relative positive in the image.
 This can be misleading since when a different car comes to the same position, it will keep using the records of the previous car.
 One possible solution is when a new object appears we reset the heatmap records in the surrounding area.